MinimalBible/MinimalBible.github.io/_posts/2014-11-06-the-state-of-affairs.md

 ###Alpha release by November 30th###

 The core of the alpha release has been done for a while now - I can download the Bible text and display it.
-I need to get the project roadmap updated (LINK TO PROJECT ROADMAP HERE) but it's there.
+I need to get the project roadmap updated but it's there.
 There are a couple of things left that need to be addressed before I can say I've hit an Alpha point:
+**UPDATE**: I'm using Github for tracking issues instead of trying to maintain a roadmap.
+Find the issue tracker [here](https://github.com/MinimalBible/MinimalBible/issues)

 * Jump to text: Currently you can only scroll, the navigation drawer isn't functional.
 * Switch active book: You can download multiple books, but the system selects one automatically at start.